oprypin/crsfml/gitbook/drafts/network-packet.md

 ## Custom packets

 Packets provide nice features on top of your raw data, but what if you want to add your own features such as automatically compressing or encrypting the data?
-This can easily be done by deriving from [Packet]({{book.api}}/Packet.html) and overriding the following functions:
+This can easily be done by deriving from [Packet]({{book.api}}/Packet.html) and overriding the following methods:

   * `onSend`: called before the data is sent by the socket
   * `onReceive`: called after the data has been received by the socket

-These functions provide direct access to the data, so that you can transform them according to your needs.
+These methods provide direct access to the data, so that you can transform them according to your needs.

 Here is a mock-up of a packet that performs automatic compression/decompression: